 Before you begin designing your lux new addition, first you must figure out what the lot coverage of the existing house is, and what portion of the lot remains, to be built on.
 Imagine your lot is a perfect rectangle.
 Only a certain percentage of the lot can be covered with a structure(s).
 In Seattle, lots 5,000 square feet or greater can have up to 35% lot coverage.
 This percentage rule came with the intent of preventing people from building right up to the edge of their property line and still providing some green space on every lot.

 Some locations, like high-density urban areas, have different zoning rules, so you should always verify with your local jurisdictions’ Building Department.
+This includes Bellevue, Redmond, Mercer Island, and many more in the Seattle metropolitan area.

 Lot coverage is more complex than how big your footprint can be.
 Architects and builders must also consider the FAR limits.
 FAR – Floor Area Ratio – is the ratio of a building’s total square footage to the size of the lot it’s constructed on.
 This prevents people from building super large structures above grade.